 NOTICE IF YOU ARE WAITING FOR THE OTHER PERSON TO LISTEN

-You are not seeking or allowing real discussion.
-You make pronouncements and issuing statements.
-While someone else is talking, you are generally just waiting, probably broadcasting impatience so they will stop and you can make your next announcement.
+You are not seeking or allowing honest discussion.
+You make pronouncements and issue statements.
+While someone else is talking, you are generally just waiting, probably broadcasting impatience so they will stop and you can make your following announcement.

 SEE IF YOU ARE RELYING ON OTHERS FOR YOUR HAPPINESS

-Now, you cannot really call this happiness if it hinges on someone else’s approval.
+You cannot call this happiness if it hinges on someone else’s approval.

-● A codependents “projects”, having no choice in the matter of agreement, will become codependent.
+● A co-dependent “project,” having no choice in the matter of agreement, will become co-dependent.

 RECOGNIZE THAT YOU ARE A GOODHEARTED PERSON

-People are or become co-dependent because they care; which has to be better than not caring; recognize that there is a better way to care.
+People are or become co-dependent because they care, which has to be better than not watching; recognize that there is a better way to care.

 ● You are a perfectionist with yourself and others.
 It may be difficult (if not impossible) to do anything for you; you mean this to be constructive, but it is not.
 Perfection does not exist.